paulmalherbe/Tartan/doc/QST.rst

 ..............
 If you are going to use the `Store's Ledger` you must perform the following procedures in order:

-+ Create a control record for the company using `Control Record`.
++ Create a control record for the company using `File Maintenance -> Control Record`.
 + If you elected to integrate with the General Ledger you must create the `stk_soh` and `stk_susp` controls as per above.
-+ Create units of issue records using `Units of Issue`.
++ Create units of issue records using `File Maintenance -> Units of Issue`.
-+ Create product groups using `Product Groups`.
++ Create product groups using `File Maintenance -> Product Groups`.
-+ Create stock records for the company by selecting `Masterfile Records`.
++ Create stock records for the company by selecting `File Maintenance -> Masterfile Records`.
-+ Enter the current stock on hand for the company by selecting `Stock Take Returns`.
++ Enter the current stock on hand for the company by selecting `Stock Take -> Returns`.
-+ Print a variance report using `Stock Take Variance Report` and ensure that all the quantities have been entered correctly.
++ Print a variance report using `Stock Take -> Variance Report` and ensure that all the quantities have been entered correctly.
 Correct any errors by redoing the previous step for the incorrect ones only.
-+ Update the stock items using `Stock Take Merge`.
++ Update the stock items using `Stock Take -> Merge`.
-+ Print a stock on hand report using `Stock on Hand`.
++ Print a stock on hand report using `Reporting -> Stock on Hand`.

 Please remember that if you are integrating the Stores and General Ledger systems, the control account must balance with the stock on hand report.